Are you suffering from chronic back pain? You May Have Modic Changes In Your Spine.

 Modic change Type 3 is not very common and is the rarest of the Modic types.
 This type consists of scar tissue that has formed in the diseased bone.

 Lumbar Modic Changes & Back Pain

-If you have been suffering from back pain with little or no results from different traditional therapies, it is important to know if you are suffering from modic changes.
-Scientific studies on Modic changes clearly indicates a relationship between Moidc changes and back pain, especially Type 1.
+If you have been suffering from back pain with little or no results from different traditional therapies, it is important to know if you are suffering from Modic changes.
+Scientific studies on Modic changes clearly indicates a relationship between Modic changes and back pain, especially Type 1.

 Modic changes produce more pain than typical muscular back pain that does not have the bone changes associated with Modic changes.
 Most Modic changes produce back pain that is constant.
 The pain may be more or less depending on the time of day and the amount of physical activity, however, it never really goes away, it’s always there.
 Many suffer back pain that can wake them up at night when turning in bed.

 To determine if you have Modic changes, a careful history, physical exam and MRI must be done by a qualified health care professional.
-However, there is a questionnaire that can help determine if you might suffer back pain from modic changes, based on the symptoms.
+However, there is a questionnaire that can help determine if you might suffer back pain from Modic 1 changes, based on the symptoms.

-If you note a positive response to 3 or more of these, you might have lumbar Modic changes:
+If you note a positive response to 3 or more of these, you might have lumbar Modic changes that need further evaluation:

 1) Low back pain at night.
 2) Pain waking you up at night when turning over.
 3) Pain worse in morning, easing during the day, gets worse in afternoon and at night.
 4) Back pain deep in the back.
 5) Sometimes pain going into the leg(s).
 6) Back pain worse or not changed when exercising or doing physical activities.
 7) X-rays that have shown disc degeneration.
 8) Back pain constant for most of the day.
 8) Treatments used to help back pain, but do not provide relief.